bologer/anycomment.io/readme.txt

 - Fixed multiple installation bugs, when it was not possible to upload files or make likes, #411
 - Fixed issue when comments when they were closed
+- Fixed issue when users with & were having &amp; in the name, now name displayed properly, #399

 = 0.0.91 – 08.09.2019 =